List of Eureka Seven characters: Council of the Sages

 The Council of the Sages is the main authority in U.F., apparently located in the same starship that brought mankind to the planet or at what is known as the Capital.
 They were the few of those aware of the planet's true nature and hid it from the masses until Dewey exposed the "truth" to the public.
 From there, Dewey disbanded the sages, killing Braya and Kuzemi in the process.
 Koda, the remaining sage, handed power over to Dewey afterwards.
 It is unknown what happened to Koda after.

 In the manga version, Dewey kills the three sages and takes power.

 The sages also appear in the first film of the Hi-Evolution trilogy, overseeing the military's "Operation Necrosis" against the Command Cluster, which ends with the First Summer of Love.
+Koda is referenced as a Green Earth political leader in the third film, but does not make any on-screen appearances.

 Ageha Squad

 The Ageha Squad is an anti-Coralian unit created by Dewey, composed primarily of five specially trained children whom Dewey rescued from a refugee camp.
 Skilled, resourceful, and lethal, these five enjoy their work as children would.
 They are blissfully unconcerned about the immense number of people killed as a result of their efforts, and are only interested in Dewey's responses.
 It is revealed by Captain Jurgens in episode 50 that they were found by Colonel Dewey in Warsaw, victims of an ethnic cleansing.